ujjwalm29/movie-search/level_1_basic_string_matching/README.md

 Result : {'Superman Returns', 'Superman/Batman: Public Enemies', 'Batman: The Dark Knight Returns, Part 2', 'Superman vs. The Elite', 'Man of Steel', 'LEGO DC Comics Super Heroes: Justice League vs. Bizarro League', 'The Mad Scientist', 'Superman: Brainiac Attacks', 'All Star Superman', 'Superman III', 'Superman II', "It's A Bird, It's A Plane, It's Superman!", 'Confessions of a Superhero', 'The Death of "Superman Lives": What Happened?', 'Superman IV: The Quest for Peace'}
 ```

 The result seem decent!
-Let's analyse them
+Let's analyse them.

 ## Analysis

 - The first thing to notice is that there is no "ordering".
 When you perform a google search, the results always seem sorted with respect to how relevant they might be to your query.
 But in our case we don't really have any sorting.
 - Although the results contain the movies we are looking for, it also contains a lot of junk.
 Ex: Why is the movie "Ed Hardy: Tattoo the World" the second result in the search for "The Godfather".
 Combined with the fact that there is no relevance sorting, the results are okayish.
+- For the query "god father", there are no results.
+That seems a little odd.

 My conclusion is, it works but ehhhh.
-It's kinda basic and not super helpful.
+This is kinda basic and not super helpful.
 If a search engine did this to you, you would stop using it.

 ## Advanced

 There are a few things you could do here to get better results.

 - Compare each word instead of comparing full strings.
 Keep a count of how many words match.
 A higher count could mean a better match and it would allow you to rank the results.
+Is there a way to do this efficiently?
+Check out Level 2 :)